PaulGilmartin/graph_wrap/README.md

 ## Limitations

-Here are a couple of limitations of the GraphQL API produced by GraphWrap:
+Here are a few limitations of the GraphQL API produced by GraphWrap:

 * It can only accept GraphQL [queries](https://graphql.org/learn/queries/) - mutations and subscriptions are not (yet) supported.